alexeyinkin/eb-1a/2-petition/README.md

 They don't need to present many details because each one is stunning.
-Razvan was like that, and his petition was short, with 4 solid criteria, only 25 exhibits, and *just* over 150 pages long.
+Razvan was like that, and his petition was short, with 4 solid criteria (there are the total of 10 criteria in the program, one must meet any 3 of them), only 25 exhibits, and *just* over 150 pages long.

 On the other hand, my qualification for the program